pjeby/to-use/README.md

 }
 ```

 If you're using Javascript, declaring your key types is optional.
-But if you're using TypeScript, it's required, as otherwise any string/symbol keys passed to `use-this` will generate type errors.
+But if you're using TypeScript, it's required, as otherwise any string/symbol keys passed to `to-use` will generate type errors.
 (Having the typings also lets you use hinting and autocompletion in IDEs like VSCode.)

 The `.set()` method of contexts registers a value or service instance to be used in that context, and any contexts inheriting from it.
 (The global `use.set()` registers it in the global default context, which is inherited by all other contexts.)